RetroGamer74/HowToBuildWithUnityPS4FakePKG/README.md

 6.- Create a Unity account if you still don't have one.

 7.- Set the license.
-You can do this in first Unity startup, or in the Help menu, selection Manage License.
+You can do this in first Unity startup, or in the Help menu, by selecting Manage License.
 Then, select Activate License, and set yours.

 Building